triradial/Freon4dsl/docs/CRC-Plan.md

 ## Mike

 ### To-Do
+- [ ] Unscheduled and other special events
   - [ ] Model unscheduled and other special events in the language in a better way.
-- [ ] remove duplicate first scheduled choices
+  - [ ] Add unscheduled event support to checklist
 - [ ] Add back pdf/print behavior to checklist (discuss with Graham, e.g., where does button go)
+- [ ] Make tasks be clickable checkboxes
 - [ ] Add additional validation checks if/as needed so reliably get charts, etc. Need to setup tests of incomplete studies.
 - [ ] Determine whether optional from Freon is needed and where
 - [ ] Make sure data entry of shared-tasks, shared-steps still work.
 Make sure they display in checklist like a non shared task